javierjrg/Deploy-a-Dynamic-WordPress-Website-on-AWS/MAC-Model.md

 2. **Load Balancer Health Checks**:
    - **Issue**: The Application Load Balancer's health checks reported the EC2 instances as "Unhealthy" even when operating correctly.
 This prevented traffic from routing to them.
    - **Solution**: After researching AWS documentation, I realized that the ALB health check was failing due to incorrect status codes in the check parameters.
-I updated the health check to accept HTTP status codes 200, 301, and 302, which resolved the issue, allowing the load balancer to recognize the instances as healthy correctly.
+I updated the health check to accept HTTP status codes 200, 301, and 302, which resolved the issue and allowed the load balancer to recognize the instances as healthy correctly.